rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 -----
 ##### `int/array metarule2_explosions(int arg1, int arg2, int arg3)`
-- Was made as a dirty easy hack to allow dynamically change some explosion parameters (ranged attack).
-All changed parameters are reset to vanilla state automatically after each attack action.
+- Was made as a dirty easy hack to allow to dynamically change some explosion parameters (ranged attack).
+All changed parameters are automatically reset to vanilla state after each attack action.
 Following macros are available in **sfall.h**:

 -----
 ##### `void set_attack_explosion_pattern(x, y)`